stack-pl/board-game-supplies/README.md

-# CoC
-Add-ones for Clash of Cultures Monumental Edition boardgame
+# Add-ons for Clash Of Cultures Monumental Edition boardgame

+The Checklist (yaml) and Glossary data (csv) that are used to make paper/PDF files.

+Feel free to send your Pull Request, especially a new language versions.